geckosio/phaser-on-nodejs/README.md

 }
 ```

-- Since you do not (and can't) load any assets on the server, Phaser does not know the size of you images.
-You have to add it manually like so:
+- You can load textures (images, spritesheets etc.) on the server, if you use a relative path.
+But to save memory, I recommend the following approach:

 ```js
 class Player extends Phaser.Physics.Arcade.Sprite {